tastyminerals/pretty-d-array/README.md

 └                                           ┘
 ```

-You can configure the truncation parameters in the source code.
+You can configure the truncation parameters and the actual frame symbols in the source code.

 ### TODO
 * Representation of "nan" and "inf" elements.